 TELEPHONES

 No student will be called out of class for a telephone call, except in case of emergency.
-We request that family and friends be informed of this policy.
+We suggest that family and friends be informed of this policy.
 There is a public telephone available in the student lounge.
-Cell phones and pagers may not be activated during class time; students are asked to wait until designated break times to place calls.

 SMOKING